defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

 - ✓ -- get the flippin' USB sync to work!
   - so slow!
 (30 min to write 2GB?!)

+- ? -- reflow the processes so
+  - ✓ build the USB stick against a loop-mounted .img on disk
+    - get to boot in Vagrantfile via file mount!
+  - write finished product to USB only once!
+    - get to boot in Vagrantfile via USB

+- ? -- refactor big-o'le script into nice function chunks!
+  - add some nice status update messages... cuz it's all just rando output right now

 - ? -- Figure out why Zarf PXE package pods won't start
   - some kind of port conflict..?
   - "Warning --> FailedScheduling --> 5m30s --> default-scheduler --> 0/1 nodes are available: 1 node(s) didn't have free ports for the requested pod ports."

 - ? -- make sure it works without internet connection on the VM!

-- ? -- reflow the processes so
-  - build the USB stick against a loop-mounted .img on disk
-  - write finished product to USB only once!

 - ? -- find out if any deps need to be carried over aside from zarf, like:
   - debs f/ OS utils..?